 A: Our services are a creative joyful compilation of songs, testimonies, teaching, and prayer celebrating Jesus Christ as our Risen Lord and Savior.
 We enjoy humor, participation, and variety.
 No two weeks are exactly the same.
 Services are generally about 90 minutes in length.

 Q: What happens to me if I am a guest?
 Will I have to say anything or be embarrassed in some way?

 A: Relax!
 You are our guest!
 We expect that you will be warmly welcomed by our friendly congregation through personal greetings from the parking lot to the pew.
 We do NOT ask our guests to publicly stand or single them out for social embarrassment.
 We do want to get to know you, so we will encourage you to sign our guest book and receive an informative welcome packet and a free gift.

 Q: What size is Jerome Prairie when it comes to people?

-A: There are about two hundred people who call JPBC home that come from all walks of life.
+A: There are about three hundred people who call JPBC home that come from all walks of life.
 We are a multi-generational, socially, and economically diverse family that loves Jesus.

 Q: Is this a Christian church?

 A: Yes, we are followers of the Lord Jesus Christ, drawing our identity from His love and life and submitting ourselves to His Word the Bible.

 Q: What are the service times and which service should I attend?

 A: We have two services: 8:30 and 10:30 AM.
 We invite the children to begin the service with their family and then provide them a separate focused teaching geared to their needs and development.
 Spanish translation is available udring the 10:30 service.